VASO-Coding-Challenge/SOTestingEnv/README.md

 2. `npm install` to install React dependencies
 3. `cd ../backend`
 4. `python3 -m pip install -r requirements.txt` to install FastAPI & SQLModel dependencies (This must be run every time the container is rebuilt)
+5. `cd ..` to leave the backend.
-5. `python3 -m backend.script.reset_database` to create the database and load in fake data.
+6. `python3 -m backend.script.reset_database` to create the database and load in fake data.
 This can be run as many times as possible to reset the databse.

 ### Running the Development Server